|Listserv: Sign up for our listserv to receive updates from Newton PATH. Send your name and email address to NewtonPATH@newtonma.gov||

 Please join us for an informative, community discussion on the Massachusetts legalization of marijuana (also known as cannabis) and what it means for your health, family and community.
 FREE event, FREE parking.
 Questions? contact: NWHcollaborative@partners.org

-Mayor Setti Warren and the City of Newton have established a multi-disciplinary working group committed to confronting the opioid crisis and substance use disorder.
+Mayor Ruthanne Fuller and the City of Newton have established a multi-disciplinary working group designated for public health and public safety officials committed to confronting the opioid crisis and substance use disorder.
 Newton PATH is made up of members of Health and Human Services, Police, Fire, Drug Court, Newton Wellesley Hospital, Newton Public Schools, the City Council, and community partners who work in the recovery community.
 Newton PATH is taking a multi-pronged approach to tackling this complex issue, organized into the PATH acronym Prevention, Awareness, Treatment, and Hope.

 We promote the following:

 If you need more information or need to talk about treatment, support, or other resources, call the Health and Human Services Department at (617) 796-1420, hours: M-F 8:30am-5pm.
 Get help and never worry alone.

 Belmont, MA 02478

 Misuse of prescription drugs is a common way for teens and adults to start down the road of addiction.
 The most typical place young people get access to prescription drugs is their home medicine cabinet.
 A few simple steps can have a significant impact on limiting unsafe access to these powerful drugs: